mddazure/azure-route-server-lab/README.md

 ***BGP Peers***

+Both instances of the VPN GW have a BGP peering and exchange routes with CSR.

 The peer with address `1.1.1.1` is the CSR.
 This is the address of the loopback interface on the CSR used to source the BGP sessions.
 A static route set in the Local Network Gateway tells Branch1VPNGW that this address is on the other side of the tunnel.

-Observe the iBGP peerings between both instances of the active-active Gateway with addresses `10.1.254.4` and `10.1.254.5`.

  ***Learned Routes***
  Both instances of the active-active Gateway have a full set of routes.
 They also learn routes from each other, marked Origin IBgp.
 These routes are less prefered than those learned via EBgp and are only used when an instance looses the direct path to a destination, for example when a tunnel connection drops.

+:point_right: In the entry for `10.2.0.0/16` note the AS Path is 64000 (CSR), 65515 (ASR), 300 (HubVPNGW), 200 (Spoke1VPNGW).
+CSR learns the route for `10.2.0.0/16` from ASR via BGP; static routing on the CSR is not required.
+:exclamation: Without ASR, the CSR (or any other NVA) would not be able to dynamically learn routes from the Azure platform, and it would have to have static routes configured.

+:point_right: Observe the peerings between both instances of the active-active Gateway with addresses `10.1.254.4` and `10.1.254.5`.
+Each instance learns routes both via EBgp from CSR via the tunnel, and via IBgp from the other instance.
+Normally, the EBgp routes are prefered and the IBgp routes will be ingnored.
+However, if an instance's tunnel drops, the IBGP route serves as the backup to the other instance which will still have an operational tunnel.
 If a packet for `10.3.0.4` (Spoke1VM) arrives at an instance, the instance will normally send it out through its tunnel.
 If the tunnel is no longer present, the instance will send the packet of to the other instance via the IBgp route.
 The other instance will then be able to deliver the packet via its tunnel connection.

 **From Branch1VM**